-- For music-tech entrepreneurs, WeWork Labs & BW Ventures' Music Tech Accelerator opens for applications each summer and offers coaching, investment and product development know-how for pre-revenue music startup teams.
+- For music-tech entrepreneurs, WeWork Labs & BW Ventures' Music Tech Accelerator opens for applications each summer.
+It offers coaching, investment and product development knowhow for pre-revenue music startup teams.

-- WaiACCELERATE is the first ethical leadership and business acceleration programme aimed at female innovators in the fields of artificial intelligence, machine learning and data science.
+- WaiACCELERATE is the first ethical leadership and business acceleration programme aimed at female innovators in the fields of AI, machine learning and data science.

-- Also part of WaiACCELERATE, InnoHUB is an immersive learning and accelerating programme on the topic of ‘Open Innovation & Agile Thinking’ for women and gender non-conforming innovators from the Netherlands, the rest of the Benelux, and other global markets.
+- Also part of WaiACCELERATE, InnoHUB is an immersive learning and accelerating programme on the topic of ‘open innovation and agile thinking’ for women and gender non-conforming innovators from the Netherlands, the rest of the Benelux and other global markets.

-- We Rise and Amsterdam Squared (see above) have launched a fast track for female entrepreneurs called Momentum – an intense three-month online programme to kick-start your entrepreneurial ambitions and launch your business.
+- We Rise and Amsterdam Squared have launched a fast track for female entrepreneurs called Momentum.
+This intense three-month online programme helps kick-start entrepreneurial ambitions and launch actual businesses.

 - FEM-START aims to close the startup ecosystem’s funding gap for female entrepreneurs.
 The programme supports women-led startups in Europe that are focused on tech or making a social impact.

 - Female Switch prepares future female entrepreneurs for success.
-The programme consists of two parts – an online knowledge platform and a new, data-driven educational game.
-Female Switch is currently seeking participants to take part in their ‘gamepreneurship’ pilot and gain essential startup skills along the way.
+The programme consists of two parts: an online knowledge platform and a new data-driven educational game.

 - Zidi Circle is a business incubator that supports diaspora and African SMEs to launch businesses in their country of origin or internationally through business training, mentorship, access to finance, matchmaking and venture partnerships.

-While most accelerator and incubator programmes offer some kind of networking opportunities, there are a few programmes that offer support specifically through connecting entrepreneurs to a network of their peers and other professionals.
-Plus, if you’re looking for investment, expanding your network to include potential investors is crucial.
+While most accelerator and incubator programmes offer some kind of networking opportunities, a few offer support specifically through connecting entrepreneurs to a network of their peers and other professionals.
+Plus, for those seeking funding, expanding one’s network to include potential investors is crucial.

 - GoFastForward is a network of over 270 scale-up entrepreneurs in the Netherlands.
-Its members get access to an exclusive growth programme that starts in September.
+Its members get access to an exclusive growth programme.

 - nlgroeit is a platform by and for entrepreneurs, supporting businesses of varying sizes to scale by providing information and inspiration, organising networking events, exchanging insights among members and facilitating mentorships.

-- Clever Clover invests in early-stage businesses – not only through capital but also via access to a broad network of established industry specialists from all essential disciplines.
-This enables startups to gain an edge by having access to world-class expertise in an easy and affordable way.
+- Clever Clover invests in early-stage businesses not only through capital, but also via access to a broad network of established industry specialists from all essential disciplines.
+This enables startups to gain an edge by accessing world-class expertise in an easy and affordable way.

 - StartupRoulette is a monthly online speed-dating event for selected startups and relevant venture capital investors.
-Each startup gets three meaningful, carefully matched speed dates (20 minutes) with investors.
-Great for efficient network building with potential investors!
+Startups get three meaningful, carefully matched speed dates (each 20 minutes) with investors.
+It is intended to encourage efficient network-building with potential investors.